xoxor4d/iw3xo-dev/README.md

 - Spawning lights with the devgui should be pretty self explanatory.
 (8 active lights are supported)

 - Using the `thirdperson` flag will render the thirdperson playermodel into the firstperson view (for shadow casting.
 Assign the _Player Model_ material category to hide it from your view while keeping it casting shadows.
+(Still WIP - needs  a unique texture at the player origin so that the remix runtime hides meshes using textures marked as player model)

 <br>